Indian History GK MCQ questions in English for the preparation of competitive exams.

 Results

 #9.
-Which one of the following Vedas contains sacrificial formulae?
+Which one of the following pair is not correctly matched?

 Press Finish for the result of History GK MCQ questions in English.